wp-plugins/subscribe2/ReadMe.txt

 Version 4.11 by Matthew Robinson

+* Works in WordPress 2.7-almost-beta!
 * Fixed a bug in the mail() function that meant emails were not sent to recipients if the BCCLimit setting was greater than the total number of recipients for that mail type
 * Ensured that the array of recipients was cast correctly in the reminder function
 * Fixed display of html entities in the reminder emails
+* Fixed a bug in the SQL statements for WordPress MU installations
+* Corrected a typo in the message displayed on the WordPress registration page if subscriptions are automatic
 * Several layout and inline comment changes

 Version 4.10 by Matthew Robinson